woodcrafty/reck/docs/benchmarks.rst

 relative performance.
 The code statement provided to ``timeit.timeit()`` for each test are given below.

-Timing of instantiation was carried out by passing field values as positional arguments and as keyword arguments.
-The statements tested were:
+Timing of instantiation was carried out for 1.0e+05 iterations, passing field values as positional arguments and as keyword arguments.
+The statements tested
+were:

-    1. Values by position: ``r = R(0, 1, 2, 3, 4)``
+    1. Values by position: ``r = R(0, 1, 2, 3, 4)`` for reck and named tuple,
+       ``d = dict(items)`` where
     2. Values by keyword: ``R(f0=0, f1=1, f2=2, f3=3, f4=4)``

 where R is either a namedtuple or a recktype.

-Getting and setting a single field by named attribute and integer index was tested as follows:
+Getting and setting a single field by named attribute and integer index was tested for 1.0e+07 iterations with the following code statements:

     1. Get value by attribute: ``r.f0``
     2. Get value by index: ``r[0]``